XiaoMutt/palpable/README.md

         Use messenger.submit_tasks to submit sub tasks to the server Use messenger.query_results to query for results of the submitted sub tasks

-        If you call predefined functions in this method, and would like to direct the print output to Worker's log.
+        If you call predefined functions in this method, to catch possible `print` in the function, do: predefined_function.__globals__["print"] = messenger.print  # inject messenger.print as print See the RunFunction procedure as an example
-        Do:
-            predefined_function.__globals__["print"] = messenger.print  # inject messenger.print as print
-        See the RunFunction procedure as an example